acjh13/acjh13.github.io/_projects/kindred.md

 {% include video id="oB_Zaoc2pgY" provider="youtube" %}

+The below video was recorded as part of SGGA's Student Portfolio Showcase.
+There I presented the game to a virtual audience and gave a general overview of the game and its development.
+Since it is a recording of a recording, the frame-rate of the game is quite low.
+{% include video id="buLw5Sp3KmI" provider="youtube" %}

 ## Main Responsibilities

 My main contributions to this project were as a Producer, Programmer and Designer.